blodow/realtime_urdf_filter/README.rst

 Dependencies
 ------------

+This has been verified to run on Ubuntu 12.04 with ROS Fuerte.

-This package requires the following:
+This package requires the following: 3rd party libraries
  - GLSL (GL Shader Language) version 1.40 support or greater
  - GLEW (GL Extension Wrangler) version 1.6